 The same practice is also an option with your T&C.

-Developers add limitation of liability and warranty disclaimer language because the online world is full of uncertainty.
-Without these clauses, developers risk paying damages to users if their systems shut down, functions fail or other users misuse the website or app.
+Business owners and developers add limitation of liability and warranty disclaimer language because the online world is full of uncertainty.
+Without these clauses, they risk having to pay damages to users if their systems shut down, functions fail or other users misuse the website or app in a way that affects others.
+Putting these clauses in All-Caps helps ensure they are noticed by readers.

 Warranty disclaimers are usually in All-Caps too.
 Facebook places its warranty disclaimer in a section in its T&C about disputes.
 While the section is not entirely in All-Caps, the language involving warranty disclaimers is: